Joachim Gutkeled

-Joachim from the kindred Gutkeled (Gutkeled nembeli Joachim, Joakim Pektar; died in April 1277) was a Hungarian influential lord in the second half of the 13th century.
+Joachim from the kindred Gutkeled (Gutkeled nembeli Joachim, Joakim Pektar; died in April 1277) was an influential Hungarian lord in the second half of the 13th century.
 As a key figure of the struggles for power between the powerful barons in the 1270s, he kidnapped Ladislaus, the son of and heir to Stephen V of Hungary in June 1272, which was an unprecedented case in Hungarian history during that time and marked the beginning of half a century of turbulent period, called "feudal anarchy".
 Joachim was one of the first provincial lords, who sought to establish an oligarchic domain independently of the royal power.
 He was killed in a skirmish against the Babonići.

 He was Ban of Slavonia between 1270 and 1272 (with short interruption) and from 1276 to 1277, and three times Master of the treasury between 1272 and 1275.
 He was also ispán, or head, of many counties, including Baranya and Pozsony.